You are here

 - Local activities

-Many local activities are arranged on an ongoing basis, for example free exercise in several areas, a football tournament for young people in Skövde, a food festival at Bergsjön in Gothenburg, and Corona adapted outdoor concerts in Sundsvall.
+Many local activities are arranged on an ongoing basis, for example free outdoor exercise in several areas, football tournaments for young people, food festivals, and Corona adapted outdoor concerts.
+We also arrange games, sporting activities and swimming school during the summer vacation and other holidays.

 - An introduction to work